 You should never be too trusting of your environment when traveling.
 Knowing how to hide money when traveling will go a long way to giving you peace of mind and allowing you to relax.

-As a tourist, you are always a target.
+As a tourist, you can be a target.
 Thieves know you have money, so will always be ready to seize any opportunity you may present them.
 What’s important here is to outsmart them and make it hard for them to take your belongings.

 It’s not that a thief will necessarily steal from you on your next trip.
 It’s that in case it does happen, which is possible, you will have yourself covered.
 The most common mistake new travelers make is keeping all of their cash in one place.
 This is a big no-no!
 You need to think smart and use a variety of techniques to keep your money separated and safe.